rotundasoftware/cartero/README.md

 ## Overview

 The days of organizing directories by the type of files they contain are over.
-The new black is organizing applications into packages or components that contain HTML, JavaScript, css, images, and / or other assets.
-A Cartero package is defined as a directory that contains a `package.json` file, which means that all npm packages are Cartero packages.
-In keeping with the emerging npm trend, style and other assets are enumerated in a package's `package.json` using glob notation, along with any transforms that they require:
+The new black is organizing applications into packages that contain HTML, JavaScript, css, images, and / or other assets.
+Both npm and Cartero define a package as a directory that contains a `package.json` file.
+In keeping with [parcelify](https://github.com/rotundasoftware/parcelify) and similar tools, style and other assets are enumerated in `package.json` files using glob notation, along with any transforms they require:

 ```
 {